-- Rename CRS (Common Random String) to URS (Uniform Random String), to match the terminology adopted at the first zkproof workshop held in Boston, Massachusetts on May 10-11, 2018.

-- Generalize PRF^{expand} to accept an arbitrary-length input.
+- Rename CRS (Common Random String) to URS (Uniform Random String), to match the terminology adopted at the first zkproof workshop held in Boston, Massachusetts on May 10-11, 2018. - Generalize PRF^{expand} to accept an arbitrary-length input.
 (This specification does not use that generalization, but [ZIP-32] does.) - Change the notation for a multiplication constraint in Appendix § A 'Circuit Design' on p.
-172 to avoid potential confusion with cartesian product. - Clarify the wording of the abstract. - · Correct statements about which algorithms are instantiated by BLAKE2s and BLAKE2b. - · Add a note explaining which conformance requirements of BIP 173 (defining Bech32) apply. - Add the Jubjub bird image to the title page.
+179 to avoid potential confusion with cartesian product. - · Clarify the wording of the abstract. - · Correct statements about which algorithms are instantiated by BLAKE2s and BLAKE2b.

+- Add a note explaining which conformance requirements of BIP 173 (defining Bech32) apply. - Add the Jubjub bird image to the title page.
 This image has been edited from a scan of Peter Newell's original illustration (as it appeared in [Carroll1902]) to remove the background and Bandersnatch, and to restore the bird's clipped right wing. - Change the light yellow background to white (indicating that this Overwinter and Sapling specification is no longer a draft).

-- · Add Michael Dixon and Andrew Poelstra to acknowledgements. - Minor improvements to cross-references. - Correct the order of arguments to RedDSA.RandomizePrivate and RedDSA.RandomizePublic. - · Correct a reference to RedDSA.RandomizePrivate that was intended to be RedDSA.RandomizePublic. - Fix the description of the Sapling balancing value in §4.13 'Balance and Binding Signature (Sapling)' on p.47. - · Correct a type error in §5.4.9.5 'Group Hash into Jubjub' on p.
-95. - · Correct a type error in RedDSA.Sign in §5.4.7 'RedDSA, RedJubjub, and RedPallas' on p.
-83. - Ensure $\mathcal{G}^{\text{Sapling}}$ is defined in § 5.4.7.1 'Spend Authorization Signature (Sapling and Orchard)' on p.
-86. - Make the validating key prefix part of the input to the hash function in RedDSA, not part of the message. - Correct the statement about FindGroupHash $\mathbb{J}^{(r)}$ never returning \bot . - · Correct an error in the computation of generators for Pedersen hashes. - Change the order in which NoteCommit^{Sapling} commits to its inputs, to match the sapling-crypto implementation. - Fail Sapling key generation if ivk = 0.
-(This has negligible probability.) - Change the notation H^{} to H[®] in § 5.4.7 'RedDSA, RedJubjub, and RedPallas' on p.
-83, to avoid confusion with the convention for representations of group elements. - cmu encodes only the u-coordinate of the note commitment, not the full curve point. - rk is checked to be not of small order outside the Spend statement, not in the Spend statement. - · Change terminology describing constraint systems.
+- Add Michael Dixon and Andrew Poelstra to acknowledgements. - Minor improvements to cross-references. - Correct the order of arguments to RedDSA.RandomizePrivate and RedDSA.RandomizePublic. - Correct a reference to RedDSA.RandomizePrivate that was intended to be RedDSA.RandomizePublic. - Fix the description of the Sapling balancing value in §4.13 'Balance and Binding Signature (Sapling)' on p.48. - · Correct a type error in §5.4.9.5 'Group Hash into Jubjub' on p.
+98. - · Correct a type error in RedDSA.Sign in §5.4.7 'RedDSA, RedJubjub, and RedPallas' on p.
+86. - Ensure G^{Sapling} is defined in § 5.4.7.1 'Spend Authorization Signature (Sapling and Orchard)' on p.
+89. - Make the validating key prefix part of the input to the hash function in RedDSA, not part of the message. - Correct the statement about FindGroupHash $\mathbb{J}^{(r)}$ never returning \bot . - Correct an error in the computation of generators for Pedersen hashes. - Change the order in which NoteCommit^{Sapling} commits to its inputs, to match the sapling-crypto implementation. - Fail Sapling key generation if ivk = 0.
+(This has negligible probability.) - Change the notation H^{} to H^{} in §5.4.7 'RedDSA, RedJubjub, and RedPallas' on p.
+86, to avoid confusion with the ^{} convention for representations of group elements. - cmu encodes only the u-coordinate of the note commitment, not the full curve point. - rk is checked to be not of small order outside the Spend statement, not in the Spend statement. - Change terminology describing constraint systems.

-- No changes to Sprout. - · Minor clarifications.
+· Minor clarifications.

-- No changes to Sprout. - · Clarify the security argument for balance in Sapling. - Correct a subtle problem with the type of the value input to ValueCommit^{Sapling}: although it is only directly used to commit to values in $\{0 ...
-2^{\ell{value}} 1\}$, the security argument depends on a sum of commitments being binding on $\left\{-\frac{r{J}-1}{2} ... \frac{r{J}-1}{2}\right\}$. - Fix the loss of tightness in the use of PRF^{nfSapling} by specifying the keyspace more precisely. - Correct type ambiguities for ρ. - Specify the representation of i in group \mathbb{G}2 of BLS12-381.
+- · Clarify the security argument for balance in Sapling. - Correct a subtle problem with the type of the value input to ValueCommit^{Sapling}: although it is only directly used to commit to values in $\{0...2^{\ell{value}}-1\}$, the security argument depends on a sum of commitments being binding on $\{-\frac{r_J-1}{2}...\frac{r_J-1}{2}\}$. - Fix the loss of tightness in the use of PRF^{nfSapling} by specifying the keyspace more precisely. - Correct type ambiguities for ρ. - Specify the representation of i in group \mathbb{G}2 of BLS12-381.

-- No changes to Sprout. - Correct an error in the definition of DefaultDiversifier.
+• Correct an error in the definition of DefaultDiversifier.